 It wouldn't be more effective to book from the beginning the days that you need, and do it in such a way that your request doesn't overlap with the other colleagues from the team, and have at any time, the latest version of your shared PTO calendar available online?
 And even more, if, as an HR manager, you want to monitor if all your employees submitted their requests, then you can check this directly from the annual PTO/Vacation report.

 Another question that we often get is how do you monitor that your people have booked all the days until the end of the year?
 Well, again, the annual leave report is here to help.
-If you look in the above graphic, you see how many days of vacation the employees still have available, and that Neil has used 5 days out of 15, and he still has available 10 days till the end of the year.
+If you look in the above graphic, you see how many days of vacation the employees still have available, and that Frank has used 7 days out of 10, and he still has available 3 days till the end of the year.

 Another tool to help employees to plan their annual vacations, is the vacation calendar in which each coworker will see who is off and when, and they will be able to make informed decisions regarding their requests, in order to keep continuity within their team.
 More on this at point 10.